-One night, after Solomon had finished building the temple where God would choose as place of sacrifice, God appeared to Solomon and said:
+One night, after Solomon had finished building the temple where God would choose as the place of sacrifice, God appeared to Solomon and said:

 “If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land” (II Chronicles 7:14).